Spicy Candied Bacon

 One way to pump up bacon to a sweet and spicy bit is to caramelize it into candied bacon.

-Making spicy candied bacon, or “man candy” as some people call it – is just as easy as making bacon itself.
-You just need two other main ingredients: brown sugar and cayenne pepper.
+Making spicy candied bacon is just as easy as making bacon itself.
+Besides the bacon slices, you just need two other main ingredients: brown sugar and cayenne pepper.

 Spicy Candied Bacon Recipe Ingredients